Classical Music and a world-class orchestra in Rome

 Daniele Harding: new music Director

-The new 2024-25 season of the Accademia opens with a significant leadership transition: Daniel Harding takes over from Sir Antonio Pappano as the new Music Director of the Orchestra and Chorus of the Accademia Nazionale di Santa Cecilia.
-Harding, who served as Music Director of the Orchestre de Paris from 2016 to 2019 and as Principal Guest Conductor of the London Symphony Orchestra from 2007 to 2017, will open the season with Tosca and will lead seven productions in Rome, along with two European tours.
+The 2025–26 season of the Accademia opens with the second year of Daniel Harding as Music Director of the Orchestra and Chorus of the Accademia Nazionale di Santa Cecilia.
+Following his posts with the Orchestre de Paris (2016–2019) and as Principal Guest of the London Symphony Orchestra (2007–2017), Harding launches the program with Die Walküre and will lead eight productions in Rome in addition to three international tours.

 For all classical music and symphonic repertoire enthusiasts who are in the Bel Paese, an evening at Accademia Nazionale di Santa Cecilia is a must.